-For the live 4-hour online classroom session (Module 3), you will need to have a pen or pencil handy and you will need to download all the forms from the DOWNLOADS page of our website or you can download all the forms from our zip archive into your computer's Downloads folder by clicking HERE.
-The link to all these forms will also be emailed to you along with the link to the live 4-hour online classroom session and the link to the Supplement eCourse (Module 2) a few days before the start of the live 4-hour online classroom session.
+For the Tuesday night live 4-hour online classroom session (Module 3), you will need to have a pen or pencil handy and you will need to download all the forms from the DOWNLOADS page of our website or you can download all the forms from our zip archive into your computer's Downloads folder by clicking HERE.
+The link to all these forms will also be emailed to you along with the link to the live 4-hour online classroom session and the link to the Supplement eCourse (Module 2) four days before the start of the live 4-hour online classroom session.

 For the practice riding exercises (Module 4), you will need the following;

 You will not be allowed to ride the practice riding exercises unless you can demonstrate that you can ride a bicycle and have all of the last six items listed above.
 (If you do not have all of the last six items listed above for the practice riding exercises, you will be dismissed from the class and forfeit all your money).

 We supply the training motorcycles that are used for the practice riding exercises unless you want to use your own motorcycle or scooter that is registered & insured.
 If you use a scooter for the Skill Test, your motorcycle endorsement from the NJ MVC will include a 500cc restriction which means you will not be able to ride a motorcycle that is larger than 500cc.
 Our fleet of training motorcycles consists of 125cc motorcycles (we have the popular Honda Monkey, Honda Grom, and Kawasaki Pro), 200cc motorcycles (Suzuki Van Van), a 250cc motorcycle (Suzuki GZs), and a 310cc motorcycle (we have the new entry-level BMW).
 These are the best motorcycles for training purposes.